MaxGreil/sradcqc/README.md

 # sradcqc

-Proof of concept of a SRA to compressed FASTQ pipeline with Nextflow.
+Proof of concept of a SRA to compressed FASTQ with Quality Control pipeline with Nextflow.

 ## Prerequisites